-Citigroup Inc. (C), the third-biggest U.S. bank by assets, may take a charge of almost $6 billion this quarter as it writes down the value of the Morgan Stanley (MS) Smith Barney venture, said Jason Goldberg, a Barclays Plc analyst.
+Citigroup Inc. (C:US), the third-biggest U.S. bank by assets, may take a charge of almost $6 billion this quarter as it writes down the value of the Morgan Stanley (MS:US) Smith Barney venture, said Jason Goldberg, a Barclays Plc analyst.

 The lender, negotiating the sale of a 14 percent stake in the brokerage to New York-based Morgan Stanley, could see its tangible book value decline by 2.5 percent as a result, Goldberg said yesterday in a note to clients.
 The charge would be more than double the third-quarter average profit estimate of $2.88 billion by 13 analysts in a Bloomberg survey.